ngken84/J11Cook_OOP/README.md

 - The Properties Util class is a useful tool for passing information in a HashMap<Object, Object> fashion
 - Use **Factory** classes to hide implementation of constructors.
 	- A Vehicle factory can create all the vehicle types like cars, trucks, etc.
+- Optionals are useful for handling potentially null values but are not serializable.
+	- They are intended to be:
+		- return values for functions that may return null
+		- parameters for functions that my be passed null
+	- Lists of optionals are also not encouraged.

 # Classes